grnet/ganetimgr/docs/source/install.rst

     wget http://repo.noc.grnet.gr/debian-wheezy-x86_64.tgz -P /srv/ganeti-instance-image/

-Repeat those two steps for each node.
+Repeat those steps for each node.

 Our ganeti-instance-image injects ssh keys into an instance.
 You will need our ganeti package in order to use the boot from url feature of ganetimgr.